luanolimpio/otaku_mix/README.md

 # ⛩️ Otaku Mix

-Otaku Mix is a SwiftUI-powered iOS app designed for anime and manga fans who want to explore, discover, and organize their favorites with ease.
+Otaku Mix is a SwiftUI-powered iOS app, built using the Jikan API, designed for anime and manga fans to explore, discover, and organize their favorites with ease.
 Browse trending titles, search by genre, and build your personal watchlist or reading list.

 **[Jikan API](https://jikan.moe/)**